-- U, Th and Pb isotopes of zircon were performed by LA-ICPMS at FIERCE (Frankfurt Element and - 372 Isotope Research Center), Goethe University Frankfurt following the methods described in Gerdes et al. - 373 (2009).
-A Thermo Scientific Element XR sector field ICP-MS was coupled to a RESOlution 193 nm - ArF Excimer laser (Compex Pro 102, Coherent) equipped with an S-155 two-volume ablation cell - 375 (Laurin Technic, Australia).
-The GJ-1 zircon (603 ± 1 Myr) was used as primary zircon reference - material (RM) and RMs BB-16, Plešovice and Monastery zircon for validation of the analytical results. - 377 The results obtained on these zircon RMs were within 0.8% or better of the reported ages.
-Data - processing (including common lead correction) was performed using an Isoplot (Ludwig, 2012)- - supported Microsoft Excel-based spreadsheet (Gerdes and Zeh, 2009).
-Uncertainties reported are at the - 380 2SD level (i.e. 95% confidence) and are calculated by quadratic addition of the internal uncertainties - 381 (SE), counting statistics, gas-background uncertainties, common Pb corrections, the excess of scatter - derived from the primary RM.
+U, Th and Pb isotopes of zircon were performed by LA-ICPMS at FIERCE (Frankfurt Element and Isotope Research Center), Goethe University Frankfurt, following the methods described in Gerdes and Zeh (2009).
+A Thermo Scientific Element XR sector field ICP-MS was coupled to a RESOlution 193 nm ArF Excimer laser (COMPex Pro 102, Coherent) equipped with an S-155 two-volume ablation cell (Laurin Technic, Australia).
+The GJ-1 zircon (603 ± 1 Myr) was used as primary zircon reference material (RM) and RMs BB-16, Plešovice and Monastery zircon for validation of the analytical results.
+The results obtained on these zircon RMs were within 0.8% or better of the reported ages.
+Data processing (including common lead correction) was performed using an Isoplot-supported (Ludwig, 2012) Microsoft Excel-based spreadsheet (Gerdes and Zeh, 2009).
+Uncertainties reported are at the 2 SD level (i.e. 95 % confidence) and are calculated by quadratic addition of the internal uncertainties (SE), counting statistics, gas-background uncertainties, common Pb corrections and the excess of scatter derived from the primary RM.